iamyourdre/tweetify/README.md

 # I Just Built a Twitter Wannabe App, and Here's What I Learned

 ## Introduction
-Recently, I embarked on a journey to build a Twitter-like application.
-This project was both challenging and rewarding, providing me with valuable insights into full-stack development.
+Recently, I embarked on a journey to build a Twitter-like application with MERN Stack.
+This project was both challenging and rewarding, providing me with valuable insights into Full-Stack JavaScript development.
 Here's a breakdown of the features I implemented and the tech stack I used.

 ## Features